DavidS2009/odin-recipes/README.md

 # Odin Recipes

-This project is a exercise of basic HTML knowledge.
+This was the first assignment of The Odin Project's Foundations curriculum.

-##Thougts:
+## What I Learned:
-This was the first assignment of The Odin Project's "Foundations" curriculum.
 I learned how to fill out the boilerplate for html projects, how to format headings, insert images, links, and how to use lists.
-I also how to use Git and GitHub and the value of adding and commit often.
+I also how to use Git and GitHub and the value of adding and commiting often.

-##Tech Used:
+## Tech Used:
-*HTML
+* HTML